Addressing ferruginous hawk research gaps in the Morley Nelson Snake River Birds of Prey NCA

 By Annabel Christiansen

-I recently had the opportunity to head out in the NCA to observe the work taking place as a part of the ferruginous hawk project that the Birds of Prey NCA Partnership and the Bureau of Land Management have been collaborating on.
+I recently had the opportunity to head out in the NCA to observe the work taking place as a part of the ferruginous hawk project that the Birds of Prey NCA Partnership (BOPP) and the Bureau of Land Management (BLM) have been collaborating on.

 What is a ferruginous hawk?